morganwilliamsb/website/performances.md

 ## Coming Up
 22 June 2025
-: Trying to Use Words – for harp & dancer World premiere by Jenna Vergeynst & Myrthe Bokelmann
+: Trying to Use Words – for harp & dancer, World premiere by Jenna Vergeynst & Myrthe Bokelmann

 22 June 2025
-: Ildio – for twelve players World premiere by the Birmingham Contemporary Music Group.
+: Ildio – for twelve players, World premiere by the Birmingham Contemporary Music Group.

 25 May 2026
 : Gormod – for oboe, basset clarinet, euphonium, viola & cello Performance by Collegium Novum Zürich

 -------------------------------------------------------------------------------